defremov-cscart/cscart-docker/README.md

 ### Mysql

-Image contains default parameters, you need to customize mysql config for your server.
+The image contains default parameters; you need to customize the MySQL configuration for your server.

 **CSCART_MYSQL_CONF** - path to custom config